 The below grade levels are occupied by additional teaching spaces, fabrication shops, core research facilities, and a loading dock.
 All six above-grade and both below-grade levels are connected vertically by a central atrium space facing south towards the courtyard, that delivers daylight to all floors and serves as the communicative heart of the complex.
 Smaller distributed atria punctuate other areas of the building away from the atrium and define more local neighborhood groupings.

 The façade design calibrates the scale of the SEC, creates an identity for the complex, and plays a crucial role in the energy performance and occupant comfort in the building.
 All three façade systems incorporate operable vents for natural ventilation and require stringent levels of thermal performance to maximize energy savings.

 In addition to the performative quality of the facades, the SEC integrates a highly progressive sustainability agenda.
 Ventilation rates, typically the strongest driver of laboratory energy consumption, are being scrutinized as part of a comprehensive risk assessment to determine appropriate air flow for all spaces in the building, with the goal of reducing ventilation rates by as much as one-third without sacrificing occupant safety.

-The design of the Science and Engineering Complex project pulls together a number of threads of contemporary life, which will certainly influence future generations: engineering’s decisive influence on the discovery and resolution of some of the world’s most intractable problems; the critical importance of cross-disciplinary efforts to achieve major research initiatives; and genuine leadership in the area of sustainable design and urban development.
+The design of the Science and Engineering Complex project pulls together a number of threads of contemporary life certain to influence coming generations: the engineering enterprise as a decisive influence in the discovery and resolution of some of the world’s most intractable problems; cross-disciplinary efforts as critical to major research initiatives; and genuine leadership in the area of sustainable design and urban development.